Environmental Design Elements

-The Corning Museum of Glass North Wing will provide a superlative visitor experience in a state of the art, “energy smart” building.
-Natural lighting, building envelope, and sophisticated temperature and air quality controls provide the ideal interior environment for preserving the Museum’s unparalleled collection of glass art.
-In these ways, the new Corning Museum of Glass North Wing will maximize the enjoyment and protection of the art within an environmentally sensitive and architecturally distinctive structure.
+Since March of 2015, the new Contemporary Art + Design Wing provides a superlative visitor experience in a state-of-the-art, “energy smart” building.
+Natural lighting and sophisticated temperature and air quality controls provide the ideal interior environment for preserving the Museum’s unparalleled collection of contemporary art and design in glass.
+These elements also mean the building is an environmentally sensitive and architecturally distinctive structure.

-The gallery has access to natural daylight through the use of diffusing roof skylights, providing the majority of the lighting required to view the art.
+Through the use of diffusing roof skylights, the majority of the lighting required to view the art will come from natural light.
 This allows power consumption levels, associated with the building lighting, to remain well under comparable gallery spaces in other museums.
-In addition to the natural daylight used to light the gallery, electric track lighting is programmed to complement and spotlight the art by adjusting to changes in exterior natural light levels.
-Photocells located at the roof of the building work with the electric track lighting controls to blend the daylight and electric light levels and to optimize energy consumption during all hours of operation.
+In addition to the natural daylight used to light the gallery, electric high efficiency fluorescent lighting is programmed to complement and spotlight the art by adjusting to changes in exterior natural light levels.

-The building envelope has been carefully tuned both to protect the art and to contribute to the energy performance of the museum.
-The windows and skylights of the building are all double glazed insulated glass units.
+The building envelope has been carefully tuned both to protect the art and to contribute to the energy performance of the Museum.
+The majority of the windows and all of the skylights of the building are all double glazed insulated glass units.
 The glass also incorporates high performance low–E (low emissivity) coatings which help to keep the heat out during the summer and to keep the heat in during the winter; UV filtering coatings on the glass will also protect the art from damaging ultraviolet rays.

 Temperature and Air Quality Controls